akaashvenkat/Mutation-Scorer/README.md

 - - - - - - -
 ## mutation_scorer.py

 Calculates change in free energy (DDG) of user-input protein mutations.
+Used with Pyrosetta software.

 - - - - - - - - -